I’m not fat, I’m just a descendant of the vikings.

 I fit right in!

+Many years ago, my ancestors from Scandinavia raided, explored and settled in the desirable parts of Europe – parts of Europe laden with plump rabbits, fruitful rivers, and green, grassy pastures.
 In my many years of complaining about my weight, I often was quick to blame my obesity on my genetics.
 It’s true that on both sides of the family we are stocky, thick people, as tall as we are wide.
 We all have blonde hair and white skin that turns ruddy from the slightest heat or smallest sip of beer.
 Genetically, our bodies stored fat like polar bears in the winter.
-The long, cold winters spent dashing over icebergs required a thick pelt of blubber to keep us warm; and our stunning fur capes and shields looked much better with some curves behind them, thank you very much.
+The long, cold winters spent dashing over icebergs required a thick pelt of blubber to keep us warm; and our fur capes and shields looked much better with curves behind them, thank you very much.

 My horned helmet is a crock of viking voodoo!